For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 The 10% Saving Rule

-If you are on a tight budget you may have to decrease this percentage.
+When you are first getting started, and are on a tight budget you may have to decrease this percentage.
 That is okay, the most important part of this rule is that you get in the habit of paying yourself first.

 There have been plenty of times when I was lucky to be paying myself 1% of my income.